"Thank you very much for my membership to Figure Drawing Online blog! And thank you for the great lectures! They are exactly what I was looking for!

 You don’t have to struggle while learning.
 You are meant to express and share your creativity.
 It will take time, but this site can certainly help you get there, and large part of the resources here are free.

 This site will set you on the right path in developing your skills and will suggest tools to follow through.
 This means there is a vast amount of free practical advice you can use, however you will have to define what is it you want to achieve.
 This site is dedicated to figure drawing.
-It’s highest goal is to be able to draw the human figure in any position without an aid of a model.
 But the practical advice applies to any kind of drawing subject.
 Landscape, still life.
 The majority of the technique is the same for any drawing.

 Why drawing?
 What is it good for?
 What do I get out of it?